 - You can see the posts in "published", "draft" and best of all, supports local version with what you can work before uploading permanently.

-- You can configure different Flickr, Picasa, Google and YouTube accounts.
-This is pretty good, because in almost a click you can find your own files.
+- Different Flickr, Picasa, Google and Youtube accounts can be set up.
+This is quite good, because in almost one click you will find your own files.

-- To find images, only select in the panel called "Dock", touch the selected image with your finger and drag to the content of the text in rich mode.
+- To find images, just select it in the panel called "Dock", touch the chosen image with your finger and drag it to the content of the text in rich mode.
 There are quick options to locate in the center, or aligned to the left and right ends.

-- The image is released, and ready.
-Although a current error of the application does not allow to relocate it dragging it because it is lost.
+- The image is released, and voila.
+Although a current error in the application does not allow relocating it by dragging it because it is lost.

-- Then you can touch and modify these conditions such as alignment, link, alt text or delete it.
-You can also change the size although this lacks practicality because you can not add a size with a manual number like 450, usually with your fingers it costs a little.
+- Then you can touch and modify these conditions as alignment, link, alt text or delete it.
+You can also change the size although this lacks practicality since you cannot add a size with a manual number such as 450, generally with the fingers it costs a bit.

-To find images in the browser, just write the address of the page that interests us, then place your finger on the image of our interest.
-Not all images can be dragged, since some sites display them with a script, but in general, the images displayed via the <img> tag show the mascot Fomo.
+To find images in the browser, you just have to write the address of the page that interests us, then place your finger on the image of our interest.
+Not all images can be dragged, as some sites display them with a script, but in general, images displayed via the tag show the Fomo mascot.

-They crawl and let go, and that's it.
-A discomfort the option that almost all the images maintain a link, which should be able to be configured somewhere in the application to eliminate it as predefined.
-As well as general image width sizes (original, 450, 300, etc.)
+They crawl and drop, and voila.
+An annoyance is the option that almost all images maintain a link, which should be able to be configured somewhere in the application to eliminate it as default.
+Like general image width sizes (original, 450, 300, etc.)

 Add videos to post

 For this, the Youtube option of the tab called Dock is chosen.
-Then, the chosen one is dragged to the post.
-By the way, a second finger can allow to change the size, then it is released.
+Then, from being chosen, it is dragged to the post.
+Incidentally, a second finger can allow resizing, then released.

-In case of entering the embedded video code, it is selected in the browser, copied and then pasted to the preferred location when in the "Write side" This sometimes costs, because Safari for mobile has its limitations to copy and paste the code, especially when it has a combination with Flash deployment.
+In case of entering the embedded video code, it is selected in the browser, copied and then pasted to the preferred location when in the "Write side”.
+This sometimes costs, because Safari for mobile has its limitations to copy and paste the code, especially when combined with Flash display.

 There are at least two ways:

-The first one is selecting the text that you want to use as a link in the "Rich side" mode, then the site opens in the browser that contains the link.
-Once the image or site is found, place your finger and drag it to the selected text.
+The first one is by selecting the text that you want to use as a link in the "Rich side" mode, then the site is opened in the browser that contains the link.
+Once the image or site is found, you place your finger and drag to the selected text.

-It takes a bit of practice, but after a while it works and I think it's better than using the <href> tag.
-Once the link is done, with a click you can modify the link conditions, such as a new window, to change to an internal domain by removing the root path or to remove the link.
+It takes a bit of practice, but after a while it works and I find it better than using the tag .
+Once the link is made, with one click you can modify the link conditions, as a new window, to change to an internal domain by removing the root path or to remove the link.

 The other way is, always in rich mode, click on the rich text and choose the option "link" and write or copy the url of the link.

-In this is that most editors for Ipad have fallen short.
-If there is a gain in Blogs, it is that in enriched mode you can apply the format, such as underlining, bold or italic, although you can also touch the tags in html mode.
+This is where most Ipad editors have fallen short.
+If there is gain in Blogsy, it is that in the rich mode you can apply formatting, such as underlined, bold or italic, although you can also touch the tags in the html mode.

 At one point I struggled to make the selection of text, but finally I have come to find practicality by double-clicking on a text, then dragging the ends of the selection with a simple drag as far as the interest.

 By the way, I show you my best photo of the trip, just back from a day of fishing.
 This is La Puntilla, at the mouth of the Lempa River in El Salvador.
-Fishing, just one catfish, one pooch and two toadfish; Bad to ask to be cooked in the restaurant but good as fun.
+The fishing, just a catfish, a mutt and two toadfish; Bad for asking to be cooked in the restaurant but good as fun.

-This is very practical, the best I've seen, because it facilitates the option of adding labels or categories with great practicality.
+This is very practical, one of the best I have seen, as it facilitates the option of adding labels or categories very conveniently.
 It even allows adding new ones to the existing list.

 It has an ugly error, which has been corrected in the downloaded version now, which capitalized the first letter of each text in the title of the post.

-To publish a ready article, you can choose the option defined for it in the button called "post info" or do it with great practicality by dragging three fingers up.
+To publish a ready article, you can choose the option defined for it in the button called "post info" or do it very conveniently by dragging three fingers up.
 Great, and of course, lift a button to confirm if it is true or a simple gesture error.

 Not bad for a couple of dollars.
-Although we all hope there are more features, mainly to be able to load images stored locally or taken with the Ipad2.
+Although we all hope that there will be more functionalities, mainly to be able to load images stored locally or taken with the Ipad2.